lokeshgupta12/task-management/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+This project uses a number of open source projects to work properly:

 * [Angular 5] - HTML enhanced for web apps!
 * [Angular Material] - Awesome UI components